 A one-hundred-dollar bill.

 Well, part of one, anyway.
 The area is about 2.5 square inches.
 The area of a U.S. bill is about 16 square inches.
-That should make this worth fifteen bucks.
-Think we could convince a bank of that?
+That should make this worth about fifteen bucks.
+Wonder if we could convince a bank of that?

-Someone lost their mirror on the bridge going into Bothell.
+Someone lost their mirror in the bridge going into Bothell.

-Okay, not being too judgmental, but someone started mowing a “lawn.”
+Okay, not being too judgmental, someone started mowing a “lawn.”